dylanfisher/forest/README.md

 Big Picture

 - [ ] tests
+- [ ] is it better to namespace engine?
 - [ ] better naming conventions when it comes to blocks, block_record, and page_slots
 - [ ] squash migrations once final db structure is settled upon

 Admin

+- [ ] more robust filter pattern for index views, and ability to select by multiple filters + search, and retain these filters when navigating between records
+- [ ] add and/or standardize setting @record and @records instance variables in controller to alias appropriate record
 - [ ] add select2 with remote ajax selects, automatically infer path to avoid manual setup for each association input
 - [ ] purge cache button
 - [ ] reset password and/or change password when editing user profile